kevingrondin/compendia/README.md

-# Compendia - Full-stack comic book collecting NextJS/React web application
+# Compendia

 ![Vercel](http://therealsujitk-vercel-badge.vercel.app/?app=compendia)

 ## About

-Compendia is an open-source comic book collecting web application where you can explore the world of new comic book releases, track your pull list, and organize your collection.
+Compendia is a full-stack open-source comic book collecting web application where you can explore the world of new comic book releases, track your pull list, and organize your collection.
 If you're a comic reader, check it out [here](https://mycompendia.com)!

 ## Technologies Used